adamosoftware/Delivery/README.md

 ## Solution Components

-- **Deliver.App** was my very first stab at a UI to be used as an External Tool from Visual Studio.
-I quickly put this aside to focus on the class library side of it, and it' unclear if this app has any future.
+- [Deliver.App](https://github.com/adamosoftware/Delivery/tree/master/Delivery.App) was my very first stab at a UI to be used as an External Tool from Visual Studio.
+I quickly put this aside to focus on the class library side of it, and it's unclear if this app has any future.

-- **Deliver.Library** is the class library portion where all the real work is done.
+- [Deliver.Library](https://github.com/adamosoftware/Delivery/tree/master/Delivery.Library) is the class library portion where all the real work is done.
 I'll talk more about this below.

-- **Sample** is a console app for testing the class library.
+- [Sample](https://github.com/adamosoftware/Delivery/tree/master/Sample) is a console app for testing the class library.
 Currently it has a sample deployment for my SQL Model Merge app as mentioned above.

 ## Deliver.Library